-Set up WARP for your organization · Cloudflare for Teams documentation
+Set up WARP for your organization

 This mode is best suited for organizations that only want to apply DNS filtering to outbound traffic from their company devices.
 It does not enable advanced HTTP filtering features such as HTTP policies, identity-based policies, device posture checks, or Browser Isolation.

-1. Create a Cloudflare for Teams account.
+1. Create a Cloudflare Zero Trust account.

-The Cloudflare for Teams Dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.
+The Zero Trust dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

-As you complete the Teams onboarding, you will be asked to create a team name for your organization.
-You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare for Teams instance.
+As you complete the Cloudflare Zero Trust onboarding , you will be asked to create a team name for your organization.
+You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization’s Cloudflare Zero Trust instance.

 2. Set up a login method.

-Configure One-time PIN or connect a third-party identity provider on the Teams Dashboard.
-This is the login method your users will utilize when authenticating to add a new device to your Teams setup.
+Configure One-time PIN or connect a third-party identity provider on the Zero Trust dashboard.
+This is the login method your users will utilize when authenticating to add a new device to your Cloudflare Zero Trust setup.

 3. Next, define device enrollment permissions.

-Create device enrollment rules to define which users in your organization should be able to connect devices to your organization's Teams setup.
+Create device enrollment rules to define which users in your organization should be able to connect devices to your organization’s Cloudflare Zero Trust setup.
 As you create your rule, you will be asked to select which login method you would like users to authenticate with.

-4. Add a location to Gateway.
+4. (optional) Add a location to Gateway.

+By default, the WARP client will direct DoH queries to a default DNS endpoint when enrolled to your account.
+If you need to direct these queries to a separate DNS endpoint, add a location to Gateway.
+This will create a new DoH endpoint, which you can add when deploying the WARP client to your devices.

 Add your office as a location on Gateway.
 Gateway will assign a DoH subdomain to that location — you will then need this value when deploying the WARP client to your devices.